lumirelle/lumirelle.me/pages/posts/js-advanced-grammar-manual.md

   }
   ```

-  > All `.js` files will be treated as ES modules, and thus in strict mode.
+  > All `.JavaScript` files will be treated as ES modules, and thus in strict mode.

 #### Summary